The agent does the work. You get the results.

 RESEARCH_SYSTEM = """You are an autonomous research assistant with access to web search and PDF downloading.

-1. Search for recent, authoritative papers and articles
+1. Search for recent, authoritative papers

-2. Download any PDFs that look especially relevant
+2. Download relevant PDFs

 class AutonomousResearchAgent: